josebenitezg/personal-blog/outstatic/content/pages/home.md

 # I am always trying something new.

 One of my favorite thing is to train deep neural networks.
-Currently working with cool AI product at [(https://intuitivo.com)\]\(intuitivo.com)
+Currently working with cool AI product at [intuitivo](https://intuitivo.com)

+### 🚧 WIP jeje